 Transporation ecology is maturing as an applied science, and several conferences are available to learn from research.

-This is the most comprehensive professional conference available for transportation ecology topics.
+The ICOET is the most comprehensive professional conference available for transportation ecology topics.
 Past ICOETs have had excellent field trips of interest to FLMA personnel.
 The 2011 ICOET had one field trip to the I-90 Snoqualmie Pass project.
 The 2013 ICOET in Scottsdale, AZ had several tours including to the Grand Canyon and the successes of SR-260 in the Payson, AZ area.
 The 2015 ICOET in Raleigh, NC went as far as the Outer Banks and showcased diverse projects of interest to many people.

 The TRB Annual Meeting is a huge conference with many committee meetings, including many that are highly pertinent to FLMA interests in transportation ecology.
 An especially important committee is the Committee on Transportation and Ecology, which focuses on ecological issues.

 This section will be filled with current or continuing useful presentations.
 Let us know if there is a presentation that you would like to see here.
-You can suggest an item in the comment box in the FAQ section.
+You can suggest an item by using the contact information on the left side of the page.

 Incorporating Bat Habitat Into Bridges